Which Method Is Used To Change The Value Of The Preferred Node In A Cluster?

 From the crm perspective, a STONITH device is just another resource.
 To create a STONITH resource, proceed as follows:

-- Go a list of all STONITH types with the following control: crm(live)#ralist stonith apcmaster apcmastersnmp apcsmart baytech bladehpi cyclades drac3 external/drac5 external/dracmc-telnet external/hetzner external/hmchttp external/ibmrsa external/ibmrsa-telnet external/ipmi external/ippower9258 external/kdumpcheck external/libvirt external/nut external/rackpdu external/riloe external/sbd external/vcenter external/vmware external/xen0 external/xen0-ha fence_legacy ibmhmc ipmilan meatware nw_rpc100s rcd_serial rps10 suicide wti_mpc wti_nps
+crm(live)#ralist stonith apcmaster apcmastersnmp apcsmart baytech bladehpi cyclades drac3 external/drac5 external/dracmc-telnet external/hetzner external/hmchttp external/ibmrsa external/ibmrsa-telnet external/ipmi external/ippower9258 external/kdumpcheck external/libvirt external/nut external/rackpdu external/riloe external/sbd external/vcenter external/vmware external/xen0 external/xen0-ha fence_legacy ibmhmc ipmilan meatware nw_rpc100s rcd_serial rps10 suicide wti_mpc wti_nps -

-- Choose a STONITH type from the above listing and view the list of possible options.
-Employ the following command: crm(live)#rainfo stonith:external/ipmi IPMI STONITH external device (stonith:external/ipmi) ipmitool based power management.
+crm(live)#rainfo stonith:external/ipmi IPMI STONITH external device (stonith:external/ipmi) ipmitool based power management.
 Apparently, the power off method of ipmitool is intercepted past ACPI which then makes a regular shutdown.
 If instance of a separate encephalon on a two-node it may happen that no node survives.
 For two-node clusters use only the reset method.
-Parameters (* denotes required, [] the default): hostname (string): Hostname The proper noun of the host to be managed by this STONITH device. ...
+Parameters (* denotes required, [] the default): hostname (string): Hostname The proper noun of the host to be managed by this STONITH device. ... -

 Having all the resources configured is only one function of the task.
 Even if the cluster knows all needed resources, it might even so not exist able to handle them correctly.
 For example, try non to mountain the file system on the slave node of DRBD (in fact, this would fail with DRBD).
 Define constraints to make these kind of information available to the cluster.